cghburkgthb/gis_app/README.md

 ## Application Execution Instructions

-Activate the Python environment that you created from Anaconda Prompt terminal by entering the following command:
+Activate the Python environment that you created from a Anaconda Prompt terminal by entering the following command:
 - conda activate gis_app

 Next, navigate to the application root directory (i.e., ../gis_app)

-### Configuring the Application
+### Configure the Application

 Edit the file below replacing the place holders (e.g., \<password\>) with your own PostgreSQL database and Google Map credentials using a code text editor:

 - gis_app.ini

-### Creating the Database and Tables
+### Create the Database and Tables

 Execute the command below in order to create the target database: gis and table: us_state and related index:

 - python create_gis_tables.py

-### Loading the Database Tables
+### Load the Database Tables

 Run the following script to load the staging table: us_state_stg and target table: us_state:

 - python load_gis_data.py

-### Starting the Local Web Server
+### Start the Local Web Server

 Execute the command below to start a local Flask Web server:

 - python lookup_state.py

-### Looking Up the State Name of Addresses
+### Look Up the State Name of Addresses

 Open another Anaconda Prompt terminal window, activate your Python environment and run the following script to display the state name associated with a few addresses:

 - python test_gis_addr.py

-## Adding Additional Street Addresses
+### Add Additional Street Addresses

 You might use the Web site below to generate random addresses and add them to the script: test_gis_addr.py